bberak/react-native-game-engine/README.md

 ### RNGE doesn't give me sensor data out of the box - what gives?

 > I felt that this would be a nice-to-have and for most use cases it would not be required.
 Hence, I didn't want to burden RNGE users with any native linking or additional configuration.
-I was also weary about any uncessary performance and battery costs.
-Again, it is easy to integrate into the GameEngine and then RNGE Hanbook will have an example using [react-native-sensors](https://github.com/react-native-sensors/react-native-sensors).
+I was also weary about any unnecessary performance and battery costs.
+Again, it is easy to integrate into the GameEngine and then RNGE Handbook will have an example using [react-native-sensors](https://github.com/react-native-sensors/react-native-sensors).

 ### Is this compatible with Android and iOS?